 The Kamloops Blazers are a junior ice hockey team in the Western Hockey League (WHL) based out of Kamloops, British Columbia.
-They play their home games at Interior Savings Centre.
+They play their home games at Sandman Centre.

 Their franchise was granted in 1966 as the Estevan Bruins in Estevan, Saskatchewan.
 In 1971, the team moved to New Westminster, British Columbia and was known as the New Westminster Bruins.
 It once again moved, this time to Kamloops, British Columbia in 1981 and were known as the Junior Oilers until 1984 when they were given their present name.
 At this time they moved from the Kamloops Memorial Arena.